perl11/cperl/STATUS.md

 [![Build Status](https://travis-ci.org/perl11/cperl.svg?branch=master)](https://travis-ci.org/perl11/cperl) [![Coverity Status](https://scan.coverity.com/projects/6933/badge.svg)](https://scan.coverity.com/projects/perl11-cperl) [perl11.org/cperl/STATUS.html](perl11.org/cperl/STATUS.html)

-The name **cperl** stands for **a perl with classes, types, compiler support, continuation of perl5 development or just a company-friendly perl**.
+The name **cperl** stands for **a perl with classes, types, compiler support, continuation of perl5 development** or just a **company-friendly perl**.

 cperl started Feb.
-2015 when `:const` was added, parrot was killed and it became clear that optimizing for fun is better than waiting for someone else to allow it.
+2015 when `:const` was added, parrot was killed and it became clear that optimizing for fun is better than waiting for someone else to allow it, and the ongoing destruction has to be stopped, even if it will cause a massive blame game.

 Currently it is about 20% faster than perl5 overall, >2x faster then 5.14 and uses the least amount of memory measured since 5.6, i.e. less